Do Dogs Feel Embarrassment and How to Understand Their Expressions

 To truly grasp what your dog is feeling, pay attention to context and body language.
 A dog hiding behind a tree to poop isn’t embarrassed—it may just prefer the texture of leaves.

-A post-grooming sulk probably has less to do with appearance and more with adjusting to the stress of handling or the new sensation of shorter fur.
+A post-grooming sulk probably has less to do with appearance and more to do with adjusting to the stress of handling or the new sensation of shorter fur.

-Many signs that people read as “guilt” or “shame” are actually normal canine responses
+Many signs that people interpret as “guilt” or “shame” are actually normal canine responses.

 Supporting a Stressed Dog